-Under new access arrangements the Military would remain in charge of the area, but a permit system would give civilians the right to enter Woomera.
-As well as miners, indigenous Aboriginal residents can also enter the zone, and environmental or other researches.
+Under new access arrangements, the Military would remain in charge of the area, but a permit system would give civilians the right to enter Woomera.
+As well as miners, indigenous Aboriginal residents can also enter the zone, and environmental or other researchers.